 Can I Recover Workers’ Compensation Benefits If I’m Being Blamed for an Accident in Florida?

-Florida has pure comparative fault laws, so accident victims can only recover partial compensation if they share some blame for their own injuries.
+Florida has modified comparative fault laws, so accident victims can only recover partial compensation if they share some blame for their own injuries.
+They cannot recover damages if they are mostly to blame.
 These shared fault rules don’t apply to workers’ compensation claims.
 You can usually recover your full workers’ compensation benefits even if you are partly responsible for your own injuries.

 We’ll Fight To Recover Full Compensation for All of Your Workplace Accident Injuries